kngeno/stdm-configurations/README.md

 **Social Tenure Domain Model**
 ==============================

-### About STDM - Configurations (.stc)
+### About STDM - Data Profiles (.stc)
 A set of the respective STDM data profile customizations at the country level.
 See the topic on Creating and Customizing Data Profiles in the user manual https://www.stdm.gltn.net/docs/1_7/#t=Getting_Started.htm

 ### Project Structure

-The project structure of the STDM - configurations are organized according to themes within countries i.e. Uganda has a theme called Customary Ownership which is a custom STDM configuration.
+The project structure of the STDM data profiles are organized according to application contexts within countries i.e. Zambia has two application contexts namely: Customary Land  and Informal Settlement which are custom STDM  data profiles/configurations.

-#### Country Profiles:
+#### Country Data Profiles/ Application Contexts:
 1. Uganda

-	- Customary Ownership
+	- Customary Land

 2. Sudan